 This website highlights various opportunities for you to continue engaging with us and our communities while we take protective measures against Coronavirus.
 Click below to learn more about:

-Lindy Center Virtual Programming
+Lindy Center Office and Programming

 Lindy Center Social Media

 As we continue to protect the community during this pandemic, the Lindy Center is using our social media platforms to share resources for vulnerable populations and people involved in engagement work, engagement opportunities, articles about the pandemic's impact, self-care tips, and reflections on the community impact of the pandemic to help you think critically about what is happening.
 Follow along and join the conversation on:

 Reflection is a key component of civic engagement and community-based learning - it allows us to think critically about what we've learned and experienced and create meaning in all kinds of situations.
 If you are able during this pandemic, we invite you to take some time and reflect on everything going on - the news you are reading, the experiences you're having, the classes you're taking, the social media and other popular media you're consuming, etc. Here are some resources we've found that pose good questions to help you think critically about the moment we are in right now.
 (This will be updated as we find new resources.)

 - Coronavirus Response Website - the latest updates regarding Drexel's response to Coronavirus

 - Counseling Center - offering teletherapy and advice for coping with the pandemic